top of page

 MS REGISTRATION LINK

-This is a "how to" guideline for schools forming their first Tenacity Challenge teams.
+This is a "How- to" guideline for schools forming their first Tenacity Challenge teams.
 These are recommendations only, as different schools tend to generate their own unique approaches.
-With this year's competition scheduled for March 18th, 2023, we recommend that teams form and begin preparing any time between October 1, 2022 and December 15, 2022.
-This allows for between three to six months of preparation.
+With this year's competition scheduled for March 22, 2025, we recommend that teams form and begin preparing any time between October 1, 2024 and November 13, 2024.
+This allows for between three to five months of preparation.

 1. Identify a faculty advisor: The faculty advisor serves as a team convener, coordinator, advisor, and if he/she has a subject area expertise, a coach as well.
 Many schools pay a stipend to the faculty advisor, but as is often the case with clubs and activities, sometimes not until the second year.
 The advisor should familiarize him/herself with the competition rules, rubrics, etc. so that students don't lose points by missing deadlines or misreading event requirements.